cloud-skeleton/proxy/README.md

 ## Security File Rotation & Verification

 - **Monthly Rotation:**
   The `security.txt` file is automatically rotated every month.
-This file is updated with new expiration dates and other dynamic information.
+It is updated with new expiration dates and other dynamic information.
 To ensure the system always serves the latest version, it is recommended to automate a `git pull` followed by a `compose restart` (or a similar solution) on a monthly basis.

 - **Signature Verification:**
   The `security.txt` file is PGP-signed to guarantee its authenticity.
 Alongside this file, the repository provides the public GPG key (`info@cloudskeleton.eu.public.asc`).
 Use this key to verify the signature of `security.txt` and ensure that it has not been tampered with.